arangodb/arangodb/lib/Inspection/README.md

 instance of the current target type, so we have to create a default constructed instance.

-Inline types are always checked first.
+Inline types are always checked first (and therefore also _must_ be listed before the non-inline types, otherwise you will get a compiler error pointing this out).
 Only if none of those could be parsed we move on to the non-inline types.

 In "qualified" form the variant is serialized as an object with two attributes as specified in the `qualified` call.
 For example: